eProsima/Shapes-Demo-Docs/docs/installation/linux_sources.rst

    `Shapes Demo TypeSupport <https://github.com/eProsima/ShapesDemo-TypeSupport>`_ (see :ref:`linux_ros2_compilation` compilation section) and the ROS 2 Shapes Demo executable is launched in a context with a valid ROS 2 installation sourced, the default value of the "Use ROS 2 Topics" checkbox will be set to true.
-   Otherwise, if a valid ROS 2 installation could not be found, the checkbox will remain disabled.
+   Otherwise, the checkbox will remain disabled.